 We believe that—while learning is an incredibly powerful force—the potential to change behavior through learning can be limited by external factors.
 In other words, learning alone may not be enough.

-To identify and isolate factors that affect behavior, we look to the ABC model.
+We look to the ABC Model to identify and isolate factors that affect behavior.
 It suggests that an antecedent triggers a behavior, and that behavior has a consequence.
-Understanding the factors that influence how learners act enables us to identify alternate or supplemental solutions that help create the behavior change we seek.
+When we understand the factors that influence how learners behave, we can then identify alternate or supplemental solutions that help trigger the behavior we hope to see instead.

-To help us understand those external factors, we apply a nuanced version of the ABC Model.
+To help us understand the external factors facing our own learner audiences, we apply a nuanced version of the ABC Model.